Language disorders in children are problems with the development of language skills.

 When to Contact a Medical Professional

-If you are concerned that your child's speech or language is delayed, see your child's doctor.
+If you are concerned that your child's speech or language is delayed, see your child's health care provider.
 Ask about getting a referral to a speech and language therapist.

 Children with this condition may need to be seen by a neurologist or children's developmental specialist to determine if it can be treated.

-Contact your child's doctor if you see the following signs that your child does not understand language well:
+Contact your child's provider if you see any of the following signs that your child does not understand language well:

 - At 15 months, does not look or point at 5 to 10 people or objects when they are named by a parent or caregiver